What the TOS says

 What's actually enforced

-• Identical session fingerprints across many accounts
+- Identical session or device fingerprints repeated across many accounts

 What rarely triggers enforcement

-• Browser-extension scraping at human rates (200-500/day)
+- Browser-extension scraping at human-comparable rates (roughly 200-500 actions/day)

-• Using your own LinkedIn account
+- Using your own LinkedIn account rather than shared or purchased credentials

 TOS violation vs illegal